HomeBlogAsset Tracking Spreadsheet – Is inventory in excel outdated?

 Being sure to maintain the proper amount of equipment at the right time and at the right place is a component of effective inventory control, limiting the risk of stockouts that can cause revenue loss.

-In order to assure an effective inventory management, the assets must be listed in a system that indicates their value and location.
+In order to assure an effective inventory management strategy, the assets must be listed in a system that indicates their value and location.
 Inventory management systems, manual and computerized can contain the following features :

-Certainly, without additional costs it’s possible to implement an inventory system like Excel which is easy to use and quick to set up.
+Certainly, without additional costs it’s possible to implement an asset tracking system like Excel which is easy to use and quick to set up.
 However, Excel will quickly show its limits with a large number of assets, and in terms of fluidity and functionality.

 Although this is an effective individual office tool for accomplishing many things in business, Excel has many disadvantages when it comes to inventory management :

 First, it has a significant gap in real-time information sharing between updates.
 For each visualization of the data by the users, the sheet must be updated by the owner, which can create discrepancies in the accuracy of the data.